fsvreddit/spam-src-spotter/redditWiki.md

 # Spam Source Spotter

 A moderation bot to report posts that are from domains that are not commonly used.
+On many subreddits, most posts originate from a relatively predictable list of domains, and if a domain is posted that has never been seen before it can be an indication of spam activity.

 This app allows you to set two options.

 ### Act on sources that have been seen this many times or less

 E.g. if the threshold is zero, no posts will be reported.
+Some subs might find it useful to run with this setting for a week or two after install to help build up a store of domains that the sub sees (although the app does attempt to build a list - see the Operation Notes section).

 If the threshold is 2, the first and second post that uses that domain will be reported, but no further ones.

 ### Template for report text

 Allows you to specify a custom reporting message.
+Placeholders {{domain}} and {{usecount}} are supported.

 ## Operation Notes